TOrnelas/SegmentedProgressBar/README.md

 ## Set a ViewPager

-You can sync a ViewPager with a SegmentedProgressBar by doing
+You can sync a [ViewPager2](https://developer.android.com/jetpack/androidx/releases/viewpager2) with a SegmentedProgressBar by doing

 ```
 spb.viewPager = viewPager